Categories

 A significant factor will be whether your substance abuse contributed to harming or endangering your children.
 Even if you don’t have anything egregious in your history like a domestic violence case or a DUI where your children were with you, you can probably expect your spouse (or others) to testify to situations where you were negligent or placed a child in an unsafe situation.

 The judge will likely also consider how long it’s been since you’ve used alcohol or drugs and what you’re doing to stay sober.
-If you have a least a year of sobriety and continue to go to Alcoholics Anonymous (AA) or are in therapy, that will put you in a better position than if you’re fresh out of rehab.
+If you have at least a year of sobriety and continue to go to Alcoholics Anonymous (AA) or are in therapy, that will put you in a better position than if you’re fresh out of rehab.

 Having people who can attest to your commitment to recovery can be key.
 This might include your AA sponsor, your therapist and family members or colleagues.
 You may also need to agree to random or regular drug or alcohol testing.